-You can find more information about the tax rules applying to portfolio investment entities on the Inland Revenue Department (Inland Revenue) website at ird.govt.nz
+You can find more information about the tax rules applying to portfolio investment entities on Inland Revenue's website at ird.govt.nz.

 Portfolio investment entity (PIE)

 The Scheme is a multi-rate PIE as defined in the Income Tax Act 2007.
 The tax regime applicable to a PIE provides that all taxable income, losses and tax credits related to a fund's investments must be allocated to you in proportion to your daily unit holdings in that fund, with tax payable (or refunded) at your prescribed investor rate (PIR).